How to prevent babies from scratching eczema

 “Doctor, please help me,” said the first-time mom, tears suddenly streaming down her face.
 “How can I stop my baby from scratching?”
 An Eczema patient herself, this woman had successfully dealt with her own sporadic symptoms for years, but watching her 9-month-old scratching his skin raw was a new form of agony.

+“I can’t stand seeing him so red and fussy and obviously uncomfortable,” she said, pleading for help.
 Cases like this are nothing new in my practice.
 Babies don’t know they shouldn’t scratch themselves until they bleed.
 They just know they’re itchy and need relief.
-And even parents who’ve experienced eczema don’t necessarily know how to handle eczema on a baby’s delicate skin.
+In this blog.
+I’ll help you learn how to prevent scratching eczema in babies.

 It may seem obvious, but it’s easy to lose track of how long your baby’s nails have grown.
 While an infant’s nails are thin, they can grow very quickly and do damage.
 You may need to cut your child’s nails up to twice a week.

-PRO TIP: Cut baby’s nails when they’re asleep or groggy and relaxed after a big meal to minimize squirming.
-But don’t overcompensate by over-trimming!
-Simply cut along the natural curve of the nail, and never trim down the sides of the nail, which can lead to infection.
+• Cut baby’s nails when they’re asleep or groggy and relaxed after a big meal to minimize squirming.

-With an itchy eczema baby, applying lotion isn’t a once-a day-ritual.
-While ideal times are after bathing or washing, you’ve got to keep your child’s skin moisturized throughout the day.
+• While ideal times are after bathing or washing, you’ve got to keep your child’s skin moisturized throughout the day.
 Dewy skin keeps eczema flare-ups and itching at bay.

-That real world experience is a major reason I decided to formulate my own Dr. Eddie’s Eczema Cream to feel light and absorbent while being ultra pure and effective.
+• Then there’s the moisturizer you choose.
+It’s got to be a pure, fragrance-free, moisturizing eczema cream specifically formulated for sensitive skin.
+Real-world experience is a major reason I decided to formulate my own Dr. Eddie’s Eczema Cream to feel light and absorbent while being ultra pure and effective.
 Whatever product you choose, the cooling sensation of a baby eczema cream should ideally spread easily and keep skin feeling fresh.

 Cold compresses can stop your baby from scratching their eczema.
 You can use a damp, cold washcloth or an ice pack wrapped in a soft towel.
 Hold the compress to your child’s skin for a few minutes whenever you notice they need itch relief.
 You can try this throughout the day, as needed.